setaman/vue-ellipse-progress-docs/docs/guide/options/loading.md

 :::

 ::: warning Legend behavior
-The use of the `loading` state hide the legend.
+The use of the `loading` state hides the legend.
 :::

 ### Usage 📜